-- A3.8 Developments which rely on outlook over garage courts, extensive parking areas, railway lines etc. will be discouraged.
-All residential units should have an outlook over a public or private highway, garden or other open space. - A3.9 Where the rear of a building looks onto the side of another (for instance at a corner in a housing layout), the distance between them must be sufficient to avoid the flank wall having an overbearing effect.
+Developments which rely on outlook over garage courts, extensive parking areas, railway lines etc. will be discouraged where this can be avoided.
+All residential units where possible should have an outlook over a public or private highway, garden or other open space.

+Where the rear of a building looks onto the side of another (for instance at a corner in a housing layout), the distance between them must be sufficient to avoid the flank wall having an overbearing effect.